Home » Recipes » Breads » How to Make Lefse with 2 Recipes

 Make sure the surface of the pastry board is well-floured.

-On a floured pastry board, roll the dough to about 12 inches in diameter.
-(The more you roll, the greater chance you’ll have a sticky spot on your pastry board.
-Make sure to flour the spot well and you may need to pick up the dough as you roll and re-flour.)
+Roll the dough to about 12 inches in diameter using a rolling pin.
+(The more you roll, the greater the chance you’ll have a sticky spot on your pastry board.
+Make sure to flour the spot well, and you may need to pick up the dough as you roll and re-flour.)

 Using the lefse stick, carefully pick up the rolled lefse dough as shown.